Searingtown, New York

 Searingtown is a hamlet and census-designated place (CDP) in the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
-It is considered part of the Greater Roslyn area, which is anchored by the Village of Roslyn.
-The population was 4,915 at the 2010 census.
+The population was 5,044 at the time of the 2020 census.

-Searingtown has two zip codes, corresponding to both Roslyn and Albertson, NY respectively.
+Searingtown has two zip codes, corresponding to both Roslyn and Albertson respectively.

 History

 One of the earliest settlers in the area was named John Searing.
 The name of the hamlet became Searingtown in the mid-18th Century; the Searing family was the area's principal owner of land at the time.
 The Searingtown Methodist Church first opened on I.U.
-Willets Road in 1788.
+Willets Road (formerly Westbury Road) in 1788.
 Parts of the original structure are still part of the church.
 The building still stands in the same place but it is technically now in Albertson.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.9 sqmi, all land.